MaxJackson13/HackTheBox/SecNotes/SecNotes.md

 <img src="images/changepwdpost.png">

-I'll change the request method to a GET and submit the request.
+Note that the current password is not included anywhere in the request, and there's no XSRF token generated prior to making the request.
+I'll send it over to repeater and change the request method to a GET and submit the request.

 <img src="images/changepwdget.png">